AnggaR96s/Reforestation/README.md

-## What lies at the bottom of the ocean and twitches?
-A nervous wreck.
+## What did the digital clock say to the grandfather clock?
+Look, no hands!